openharmony/ark_runtime_core/docs/assembly_format.md

 * Panda Assembly should not "favor" by any means any existing programming language that is (or intended to be) supported by the platform.
 Instead, Panda Assembly can be thought as a separate close-to-byte-code language with a minimal feature set.
 All language-specific "traits" that should be supported to generate valid executable binaries with respect to the higher-level semantics should be implemented via metadata annotations (see below).
 * Panda Assembly should not focus on a certain programming paradigm.
 For example, concepts such as "class", "object", and "method" should not be enforced at the assembly language level because a language that does not implement classic OOP might be supported.
-* When Panda assembler generates a binary excutable file, it is not expected to check for language semantics.
+* When Panda assembler generates a binary executable file, it is not expected to check for language semantics.
 This responsibility is delegated to "source to binaries" compilers and runtime.
 * Panda assembler should not impose any limitations on the quantity and internal structure of source code files written in Panda Assembly language.
 It should process as many input source code files as the developer specifies.
 * Panda assembler should not follow any implicit conventions about the name of the entry point.